-Regional leaders is the term used for the team of Regional Rotary Foundation Coordinator (RRFC), Rotary Coordinator (RC), Rotary Public Image Coordinator (RPIC) and the Endowment/Major Gifts Adviser (E/MGA) that works together in the districts they serve to improve membership, giving, program participation, and public image.
-(June 2018 Mtg., Bd.
+Regional leaders is the term used for the team of Regional Rotary Foundation Coordinator (RRFC), Rotary Coordinator (RC), Rotary Public Image Coordinator (RPIC), the Endowment/Major Gifts Adviser (E/MGA), and the End Polio Now Coordinator (EPNC) that works together in the districts they serve to improve membership, giving, program participation, and public image.
+(September 2020 Mtg., Bd.
 Dec.
-172)
+22)